cozmo/jsQR/README.md

 - `width` - The width of the image you wish to decode.
 - `height` - The height of the image you wish to decode.
 - `options` (optional) - Additional options.
-  - `attemptInverted` - (default: `true`) - Should jsQR attempt to invert the image to find QR codes with white modules on black backgrounds instead of the black modules on white background.
-This option defaults to true for backwards compatibility but causes a ~50% performance hit, and will probably be disabled in future versions.
+  - `inversionAttempts` - (`attemptBoth` (default), `dontInvert`, `onlyInvert`, or `invertFirst`) - Should jsQR attempt to invert the image to find QR codes with white modules on black backgrounds instead of the black modules on white background.
+This option defaults to `attemptBoth` for backwards compatibility but causes a ~50% performance hit, and will probably be default to `dontInvert` in future versions.

 ### Return value
 If a QR is able to be decoded the library will return an object with the following keys.